Penny Boudreau

-Penny Patricia Boudreau (born 1974) is a Canadian woman who murdered her 12-year-old daughter Karissa on January 27, 2008, later claiming it was to save her relationship with her boyfriend, Vernon Macumber.
+Penny Patricia Boudreau (born 1974) is a Canadian murderer who killed her 12-year-old daughter Karissa on January 27, 2008, later claiming it was to save her relationship with her boyfriend, Vernon Macumber.
 At the time of the crime, Boudreau lived in Bridgewater, Nova Scotia.

 In July 2018, the Parole Board of Canada granted Boudreau four escorted leaves to be taken in the remainder of the year.
+She was granted 23 more temporary absences in 2024 for church-related activities, and visiting family.
+In 2025 she was granted a 60 day unescorted temporary absence.
+Her application for parole was rejected however this will be reviewed at a later date.

 Early life

 Boudreau was born in Ontario and grew up in Clark's Harbour in Nova Scotia.